-Tax investigations, whatever they are called, are very stressful and difficult for the person under enquiry.
+Tax investigations, whether they be HMRC compliance checks, income tax investigations or otherwise, are very stressful and difficult for the person under enquiry.

-There are several areas into where HMRC will launch a compliance check including:
+There are several areas into where a HMRC compliance check (both individual and small business compliance) could be launched which include:

 There are other more specialised tax investigations but these are mainly relating to big corporate clients and very specialist areas of business.

-The first thing that a person will know about the tax investigation is either when they receive a letter from HMRC explaining they are undertaking a compliance check and with a schedule of information that HMRC believe they need to test the tax affairs.
+The first thing that a person will know about the income tax investigation is either when they receive a HMRC compliance letter from HMRC explaining they are undertaking a compliance check and with a schedule of information that HMRC believe they need to test the tax affairs.

 When we are presented with such a letter, the first thing we check is that the notice has been validly issued.
 It is not unknown for HMRC to send someone a notice of tax enquiry which is outside of the period in which the law allows, or to have made some other error in issue.
 If the notice is invalid, then technically HMRC should close their enquiry.